 Benign enlarged prostate is a condition that affects many men as they get older.
 In some men, increased growth of the tissue in the prostate gland (known as benign prostatic hyperplasia or BPH) can cause the prostate gland to become enlarged, which can make it difficult to pass urine.

 Benign means non-cancerous.
 Many things, including prostate cancer and prostatitis, can cause an enlarged prostate.
 This information is just about an enlarged prostate caused by BPH.

 Your prostate is a gland that produces the liquid part of semen (the fluid produced when you ejaculate).
 It’s about the size of a walnut and lies at the base of your bladder.
 The front of your prostate surrounds your urethra – the tube that carries urine from your bladder and out through your penis.

 If you have any of these symptoms, see your GP.

 In some men, enlarged prostate can lead to more serious problems.
 The main complications of benign enlarged prostate are listed below.

 Your GP will ask you about your symptoms and examine you.
-He or she may ask you to complete a questionnaire, or a keep a diary, to assess how severe your symptoms are and how much they are bothering you.
+He or she may ask you to complete a questionnaire, or keep a diary, to assess how severe your symptoms are and how much they are bothering you.

 Your GP may refer you to a urologist if there are any doubts about your diagnosis, or if you need surgery.
 A urologist is a doctor who specialises in identifying and treating conditions that affect the urinary system.
 The urologist may advise the following tests.

 There are a number of treatment options for BPH, as described below.
-Which treatments you are offered will depend on a number of factors, including how severe your symptoms are and how much they bother you.
+Which treatments you are offered will depend on your personal circumstances, including how severe your symptoms are and how much they bother you.
 Treatment may not be able to get rid of your symptoms completely but it can ease them effectively.
 Your doctor will discuss these with you to help you make a decision that’s right for you.
 Your decision will be based on your doctor’s expert opinion and your own personal values and preferences.